Self-Publishing Is Booming—Here Are 30 Authors Who Made It Work Their Way

 Kristin Hannah

-Kristin Hannah, widely celebrated for her sweeping works of historical fiction, has captivated readers with novels like The Nightingale, The Great Alone, and most recently The Women.
+Kristin Hannah, widely celebrated for her sweeping works of historical fiction, has captivated readers with novels such as The Nightingale, The Great Alone, and, most recently, The Four Winds.
 While firmly established within traditional publishing, Hannah’s trajectory underscores lessons that resonate deeply with independent and self-published authors: the power of emotionally rich storytelling, the ability to spotlight overlooked perspectives, and the importance of building a devoted readership over time.
 Her success demonstrates how consistent storytelling craft—whether nurtured through a major publisher or through independent channels—can propel an author to the forefront of contemporary fiction, showing self-published writers that authentic voices and compelling narratives will always find an audience.

 Lisa Jewell